tkurtbond/tkurtbond.github.io/posts/2020/03/12/dale-e-rippkes-kane-timeline-reflections-on-planned-but-unfinished-novels/index.rst

 .. _`The Darkstorm Files`: http://thedarkstormfiles.blogspot.com/
 .. _`Lord of Chaos`: http://thedarkstormfiles.blogspot.com/2011/12/lord-of-chaos.html

-He also has a interesting article, `Reflections of a Midnight Sun`_ on the planned but unfinished Kane novels.
+He also has a interesting article, `Reflections of a Midnight Sun`_, on the planned but unfinished Kane novels.

 .. _`Reflections of a Midnight Sun`: http://thedarkstormfiles.blogspot.com/2011/12/reflections-of-midnight-sun-by-dale.html